-1. Scriptural References: Matthew 8:5-13; Luke 7:1-10
+1. Scripture References: Matthew 8:5-13; Luke 7:1-10

 A centurion lived at Capernaum.
-A centurion is an officer in the Roman army over one hundred soldiers.
+A centurion in the Roman army was an officer over one hundred soldiers.
 Very likely he would be a Roman in nationality.

 This centurion had been kind to the Jewish people and had built a synagogue for them.
 He had a servant who was very ill, at the point of death.